StryderDev/ApexStats/README.md

 # Apex Legends Stats Bot

-Get user stats, Battle Royale and Arenas map rotations, and more.
+Get user stats, Battle Royale and Mixtape map rotations, and more.
 Start by typing `/` for a list of commands.

 ## Contribute